 Make sure you include time at the end to go through and check your work, and edit if necessary.

 Things to check may include:

 - missing information - relevant content/range of arguments/sufficient examples/ theory etc

 - irrelevant information - ask yourself: does this connect to my thesis/essay aim?

 - structure - is there a logical flow of ideas and line of reasoning?
 Do paragraphs link together?
 Is everything clear?

 - conclusion - are implications and overall evaluations included?

-Follow these tips to make sure your open book exam experiences are both positive and successful.
+Follow these tips to make sure your online open book exam experience is positive and successful.